wookayin/semshi/README.md

 ## Contributing

-I absolutely need your help with testing and improving Semshi.
-If you found a bug or have a suggestion, please don't hesitate to [file an issue](https://github.com/numirias/semshi/issues/new).
+If you found a bug or have a suggestion, please don't hesitate to [file an issue](https://github.com/wookayin/semshi/issues/new).